List of Brazilian shows on Netflix: the 20 best in 2023

 It’s just good to keep in mind that most of the situations are fictional, so don’t watch it thinking you’ll only see real elements in the series.
 If you’re a fan of spy or thriller series, here’s a good one.

-The Spectros series is an excellent choice for those who like horror series or movies.
-It is very interesting because it shows a kind of mix between Brazilian and Japanese culture.
+The Spectros show is an excellent choice for those who like horror series or movies.
+It is very interesting because it shows a kind of mix between Brazilian and Japanese cultures.

-That’s because the series tells ghost stories of Japanese descendants in our country.
+That’s because the series tells ghost stories of Japanese descendants in Brazil.
 The main scenario ends up being the Liberdade neighborhood in São Paulo, which is one of the largest Japanese communities outside of Japan.

-It’s only 5 episodes long, so it’s great for both those who like war shows and those who like marathons.
+It’s only 5 episodes long, so it’s great both for those who like war shows and those who like to binge watch.
 As expected, there are also many reports from experts delving deeper into each war addressed.

 14. Super Drags